rattadan/nRide_testnet/README.md

+## Run a local nRide Node on your machine

 If you want to run a nRide Node on your machine too, you will need to install the "nrided" binary: